Separable Expansions for Covariance Estimation: Methodology

-Of the three terms on the right-hand side of the previous equation, the final term does not depend on $R$ and hence it does not affect the minimization.
-The first term can be unbiasedly estimated by $\verti{\widehat{\mathbf C}_{R,N}}_2^2$, and it remains to estimate the middle term.
-Denote by $\widehat{\mathbf C}_{R,N-1}^{(j)}$ the $R$-separable estimator constructed excluding the $j$-th datum $\mathbf X_j$.
+Of the three terms on the right-hand side of the previous equation, the first term is estimated straightforwardly by dropping the expectation, while the final term does not depend on $R$ and hence it does not affect the minimization.
+Hence, it remains to estimate the middle term.
+Denote by $\widehat{\mat C}_{R,N-1}^{(j)}$ the $R$-separable estimator constructed excluding the $j$-th datum $\mat X_j$.
 Due to independence between samples, we have